Calgary tower can offer you the best ultimate fun

 This time we would like to share a landmark from our own home city Calgary.
 This Landmark is Calgary’s Tower.
 This is a 191 meter (627 feet) freestanding observation deck in downtown Calgary.
 We visited Calgary Tower last week.
 We wanted to time it in a way that we could take photos during sunlight, during sunset, and after dark so that we can take photos in moonlight too.

 But our plans got altered due to traffic.
 However, we still made it before sunset, so enjoyed our visit.
 If you are planning to visit Calgary, keep Calgary Tower on your list to visit.
-We were truly amazed how much can we enjoy there.
-There are a couple of restaurant’s there, but we didn’t visit them.
+We were truly amazed at how much can we enjoy there.
+There is a couple of restaurant’s there, but we didn’t visit them.

 Let us start with some especially relevant facts about Calgary Tower.